Trash doesn’t belong in nature… let’s clean it up!

 2. Decide Who’s Participating

-Decide who is planning the event and how you will gather people to participate in your Community/Beach Clean Up.
+Decide who is planning the event and how you will get people to participate in your Community/Beach Clean Up.
 Use our Community/Beach Clean Up Sign Up Sheet to stay organized.
-In addition, review our Community/Beach Clean Up Invite and Safety Guidelines to ensure each participant stays safe.
+Also, review our Community/Beach Clean Up Invite and Safety Guidelines to ensure each participant stays safe.